 Information diva Deborah Thorne defines leverage as “networking plus collaboration equals opportunity” and says there’s a lot to achieve through collaboration.
 “What I can do over here in my corner by myself and what you can do in your corner by yourself is nothing compared to what would happen if we collaborate together and build an opportunity.”

 Who’s Deborah Thorne?

 Deborah is the founder and host of the Leverage Conference for Speakers, Authors, and Entrepreneurs, a platform she uses to advise and support motivated women to reduce their learning curve so they can transition from being an employee to be- ing a six-figure entrepreneur by creating a successful and income-generating business.

 Best known as the “information diva,” Deborah is an award-winning internationally recognized author, coach, trainer, and speaker.
 Her bestsellers include “30 Ways to Make Money While You Sleep,” “How to Get Your Book Done NOW,” “These Women Mean Business!
 Trade Explorations,” and “Entrepreneurial Women of Faith.”

-Deborah is a certified mediator, anti-bullying expert, and Chief Conflict Resolution Specialist for Kids First Conflict Resolution and Training Services, an organization which provides comprehensive children conflict resolution and training services to churches and communities.
+Deborah is a certified mediator, anti-bullying expert, and Chief Conflict Resolution Specialist for Kids First Conflict Resolution and Training Services, an organization that provides comprehensive children conflict resolution and training services to churches and communities.